mjrgh/PinscapePico/ExpansionBoards/DIY-Friendly/README.md

 The 3.3V power supply to the peripheral devices (ADS1115, LIS3DH) is provided through the Pico's 3.3V regulator, switched (high-side) through a PNP transistor.
-The PNP switch is controlled by a GPIO line on the Pico, which is also wired to the RUN/RESET line of the auxiliary Picos through a logic inverter (implemented via an NPN).
+The PNP switch is controlled by a GPIO line on the Pico.
 On the schematic, this switched 3.3V power rail is labeled 3V3_PERIPHERAL.

 The point of powering the peripherals through a switched connection to the main Pico 3.3V regulator is to allow the main Pico to power-cycle all of the peripherals under software control.
 This is meant to improve overall robustness by allowing the Pico software to power cycle everything during a Pico software reset, to ensure that all of the external hardware is restored to initial power-on conditions.
-The accelerometer and ADC are complex chips with their own internal firmware, and it's not unheard of for chips of this level of complexity to get themselves into error/fault states that can only be cleared with a power cycle.
+It's not unheard of for I2C chips to get into error/fault states that can only be cleared with a power cycle.
+I haven't actually run into any such problems with any of the chips used on this board, but the reset capability still seems worth including as a fail-safe, since manually power cycling the whole board could be quite inconvenient in a pin cab setup where the board is installed inside the cabinet.

 The I2C pull-ups are connected to 3V3_PERIPHERAL rather than the main Pico 3.3V power.
 This is intentional: it's to ensure that we don't